Free improvisation: Electroacoustic improvisation

 A recent branch of improvised music is characterized by quiet, slow moving, minimalistic textures and often utilizing laptop computers or unorthodox forms of electronics.

 Developing worldwide in the mid-to-late 1990s, with centers in New York, Tokyo and Austria, this style has been called lowercase music or EAI (electroacoustic improvisation), and is represented, for instance, by the American record label Erstwhile Records and the Austrian label Mego.

 EAI is often radically different even from established free improvisation.
 Eyles writes, "One of the problems of describing this music is that it requires a new vocabulary and ways of conveying its sound and impact; such vocabulary does not yet exist – how do you describe the subtle differences between different types of controlled feedback?
 I've yet to see anyone do it convincingly – hence the use of words like 'shape' and 'texture'!"

 Free improvisation on the radio

 The London-based independent radio station Resonance 104.4FM, founded by the London Musicians Collective, frequently broadcasts experimental and free improvised performance works.
 WNUR 89.3 FM ("Chicago's Sound Experiment") is another source for free improvised music on the radio.
 Taran's Free Jazz Hour broadcast on Radio-G 101.5 FM, Angers and Euradio 101.3 FM, Nantes is entirely dedicated to free jazz and other freely improvised music.
-A l'improviste, (France musique) French Radio, Listen online the last four broadcasts, only free music every week by Anne Montaron.
-Based in the neighboring town of Newton, Boston is served with a good amount of free improvisation music from Boston College's non-commercial radio station 90.3 FM WZBC, as part of its vast number of experimental programs.
+A l'improviste.

+Popular music

+During the mid-to late 1960s, Beatles member Paul McCartney sat quietly through an early AMM session.
+When asked how he liked the music he said "they went on too long".
+Additionally, Syd Barrett of Pink Floyd also sat in at early AMM performances, with Barrett later drawing influences from Keith Rowe's prepared guitar technique in his own psychedelic free-form playing on The Piper at the Gates of Dawn through the use of a zippo lighter as a guitar slide.